Classic Greek Baklava

 - Brush your pastry with oil or melted butter as directed in your recipe.
 Since the exterior edges are more likely to dry out first, brush around the perimeter first.
 Using a soft pastry brush will minimize any tearing.

-- Don’t worry too much if you have sheets tear.
-I use these in the middle of my baklava.
+- PRO-Tip: Don’t worry if your filo tears.
+Use these sheets in the middle of the baklava.
 No one will be the wiser as there most likely are intact layers above and below.

 - Wrap any leftover filo well and store in the freezer for up to 3 months.